pritikaedwin/crystalgazer/README.md

 In iterations, we have given set of teams to the model to predict quarters, semi finals and finals.

-The model predicted a quarter final between: Portugal vs France, Brazil vs England, Spain vs Argentina and Germany vs Belgium
+The model predicted a quarter final between: Uruguay vs Spain, France vs Argentina, Brazil vs Mexico and England vs Senegal

-The semis Portugal vs Brazil and Germany vs Argentina and finals between Brazil vs Germany.
+The semis Spain vs Argentina and Brazil vs England and finals between Brazil vs Argentina.

 According to prediction Brazil is going to be World Champions for 2018!